shaolang/eip-camel/README.md

-# Enterprise Integration Pattern & Apache Camel
+# Enterprise Integration Patterns & Apache Camel

 Demonstrations of EIP patterns using Apache Camel.
 Read about the patterns in the (unpublished) blog post.